Reflections on Twitter

 timastevens / Tim Stevens

-3 replies on “Reflections on Twitter”
+3 responses to “Reflections on Twitter”

 A “narcissistic practice and a waste of time”.
 Strong words!
 But true on some level, I’m sure.